Emma Koster

-Emma Koster (born 29 May 1984) is a former Australian netball player.
+Emma Koster (born 29 May 1984) is an Australian former netball player.
 Between 2003 and 2007, Koster played for Hunter Jaegers and AIS Canberra Darters in the Commonwealth Bank Trophy league.
 She later played for New South Wales Swifts in the ANZ Championship during the 2008 and 2009 seasons.
 She was a member of the Swifts team that won inaugural 2008 ANZ Championship.
 She also represented Australia at under-21 level.

 Early life, education and employment

 Koster is originally from the Blue Mountains region of New South Wales.
 Between 1997 and 2002 she attended St Columba's Catholic College.
 Between 2009 and 2012 she attended the University of Western Sydney.
 Since 2020, Koster has worked for the Western Sydney Local Health District.